stracker-phil/devkinsta-tools/README.md

 ### Usage

-Call scripts from the command line, i.e. from the Terminal app on macOS; possibly they also work inside the Windows 10 Command Prompt (`cmd.ext`).
+Call scripts from the command line, i.e. from the Terminal app on macOS; possibly they also work inside the Windows 10 Command Prompt (`cmd.exe`).

 For example, to setup Xdebug: